TypeScript Style Guide

 ✅ Do:

-• Make tests as isolated as possible, where they don't depend on order of execution and should run independently with its own local storage, session storage, data, cookies etc. Test isolation improves reproducibility, makes debugging easier and prevents cascading test failures.
+E.g. For a specific user role or permission, given some input, we receive the expected output from the process. - Make tests as isolated as possible, where they don't depend on order of execution and should run independently with its own local storage, session storage, data, cookies etc. Test isolation speeds up the test run, improves reproducibility, makes debugging easier and prevents cascading test failures.

 ❌ Don't: